thunderbird/webext-docs/menus.rst

          .. api-member::
             :name: :value:`_execute_message_display_action`

-.. _menus.MenuIconDictionary:
+.. _menus.^menu^icon^dictionary:

 MenuIconDictionary
 ------------------

 .. api-section-annotation-hack:: -- [Added in TB 124]

 A *dictionary object* to specify paths for multiple icons in different sizes, so the best matching icon can be used, instead of scaling a standard icon to fit the pixel density of the user's display.
-Each entry is a *name-value* pair, with *name* being a size and *value* being a :ref:`menus.MenuIconPath`.
+Each entry is a *name-value* pair, with *name* being a size and *value* being a :ref:`menus.^menu^icon^path`.

 Example: